 - Registration processes which take up too much time will add to loss of income. - Interactions with informal workers should be flexible so that where they continue to work, their schedules are not interrupted, for example by taking mobile cash disbursement units to informal workplaces or using door-to-door disbursement methods. • Accessible communication and information is critical, and governments should be working with organizations of informal workers to ensure that this information reaches the ground. • Where barriers to the use of technology exist, they should be lowered (e.g. very strict ID requirements in order to purchase as SIM card).
 An area that should also be interrogated is the use of Private Service Providers (PSPs) in registration and delivery of benefits (including mobile phone companies).
 In the Southern African context, PSPs have in the past negotiated contracts which ensure that they receive a disproportionate share of the available budget (Mozambique).
 In South Africa, Net1 (the PSP for the cash grant system) sold beneficiary data to private financial services with the result that many beneficiaries ended up in debt through the grant systems.
 It is important therefore to understand who the PSPs are, and what the terms of their contracts are with the contracting state, and how the data of those who receive benefits will be protected.
 Comprehensiveness of Support Social protection alone cannot cover all multidimensional needs but should be seen as part of a wider system which supports informal incomes over a longer period than the immediate crisis.
 In Uruguay taxes and fees which apply to street vendors operating in public space have been suspended.
-Is the social protection benefit embedded in a From an informal worker perspective, a package of measures to support Burkina Faso has announced larger programme of support for informal workers? informal worker perspective, a package of medical conformal workers could include social protection AND: Livelihood re-starter fund State procurement policies include informal workers (e.g in local production of PPE) measures to subsidise the water and electricity costs of market vendors.
+Is the social protection benefit embedded in a larger programme of support for informal workers?
+From an informal worker perspective, a package of measures to support informal workers could include social protection AND: • Livelihood re-starter fund • State procurement policies include informal workers (e.g in local production of PPE) Burkina Faso has announced measures to subsidise the water and electricity costs of market vendors.